So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 The Buenos Aires city government also has a range of walking tours, some in English.
 Tours cover various barrios.

 If you want to see more in a short time, then book a bike tour around the city.
-This tour comes highly recommended (you can choose a north or south circuit), as does this one (half-day tour) and this one (full day).
+Try this half-day tour or a full-day bike tour if you’ve got more stamina.
 Buenos Aires is an easy city to bike around, with no hills.

-Two experiences I highly recommend to first-time visitors – even though they’re aimed at tourists – are Steaks by Luis and The Argentine Experience.
-Both aim to share Argentine culture through food.
+An experience I highly recommend to first-time visitors – even though it’s totally aimed at tourists – is The Argentine Experience.
+It aims to share Argentine culture through food.

 The Argentine Experience is great for families.
 You’ll learn how to make empanadas, pick up some Argentine slang and hand gestures, and stuff yourself silly on steak.
 Book your fun night online!